ZeeWeasel/LogDuck/README.md

 ## Installation

-* Download the .zip file and extract the LogDuck folder into your addons folder in your Godot Project.<br><br>At the top of LogDuck.gd are the settings to change how you'd like LogDuck to behave and how to format it.
+* Download the .zip file and extract the LogDuck folder into your addons folder in your Godot Project.<br><br>Inside of LogDuckSettings.gd are all settings to customize how you'd like LogDuck to behave.
 Every entry has a short explanation what it does.
 By default LogDuck will push warnings and errors automatically into the Debugger and rich output is enabled.

 * Alternatively, you can take the LogDuck.gd script and drag it into your project, and add it as an autoloaded script.
 Make sure to set it as high as possible in the Load Order, so it can be ready for other autoloaded scripts.